Ion Coulomb crystals: an exotic form of condensed matter: Ion Coulomb crystals: from one to three dimensions

 The effective confining potential of an ion trap used to prepare trapped ion crystals can typically be written as

-where $(x, y, z)$ denote coordinates along the principal axes of the confining potential.
+where $(x, y, z)$ denote coordinates along the principal axes of the confining potential and relative to the center of the trap.
 Harmonic confinement is assumed, which is typically a good approximation.
-For a Penning ion trap (see Sec.~\ref{sec:Penning trap}), $(x, y, z)$ are coordinates in the rotating frame of the crystal with $z$ denoting distance along the magnetic field axis.
-For a linear rf trap (see Sec.~\ref{sec:rf trap}), $V$ denotes the confining pseudopotential and $z$ the distance along the nodal line in the center of the trap that is free from rf fields.
-As briefly mentioned in the above introductory paragraph, single plane ion crystals can be prepared by adjusting the confinement to be much stronger in one direction relative to the two orthogonal directions.
-Single plane crystals have been prepared in a variety of trap configurations, which we summarize below.
+For a Penning trap (see Sec.~\ref{sec:Penning trap}), $(x, y, z)$ are coordinates in the rotating frame of the crystal with $z$ denoting distance along the magnetic field axis.
+For a linear rf trap, $V$ denotes the confining pseudopotential and $z$ the distance along the nodal line in the center of the trap that is free from rf fields (see Sec.~\ref{sec:rf trap}).
+Single-plane crystals have been prepared in a variety of trap configurations, which we summarize below.

-In Penning traps, single-plane ion crystals are formed in a plane perpendicular to the magnetic field of the trap by adjusting $\beta_x, \,\beta_y \ll 1$.
-This is achieved by controlling the ion crystal rotation frequency to produce a weak radial confinement compared to the axial confinement (see Fig.~\ref{fig:Pening_crystal_shapes}).
+In Penning traps, single-plane ion crystals are formed in the plane perpendicular to the magnetic field of the trap by adjusting $\beta_x, \,\beta_y \ll 1$.
+This is achieved by controlling the crystal rotation frequency to produce a weak radial confinement compared to the axial confinement (see Fig.~\ref{fig:Pening_crystal_shapes}).
 The relative strength of $\beta_x$ and $\beta_y$ is set by the strength of the rotating wall electric field.
-Typically $\beta_x \sim \beta_y$, giving rise to ion crystal shapes that are approximately circular.
-Single-plane crystals of up to 400 to 500 ions have been produced and controlled in Penning traps \cite{Mitchell:1998,Ball:2019,Mavadia:2013}.
-Readout of the spin state of an individual ion in a single experiment~\cite{Wolf:2024,McMahon:2024} and addressing of individual ions~\cite{McMahon:2024} in the rotating frame of the crystal has been demonstrated.
+Typically $\beta_x \sim \beta_y$, giving rise to crystal shapes that are approximately circular.
+Single-plane crystals of up to 400 to 500 ions have been produced and controlled in Penning traps \cite{Mitchell:1998,Mavadia:2013,Ball:2019}.
+Readout of the spin state of an individual ion in a single experiment~\cite{McMahon:2024,Wolf:2024} and addressing of individual ions~\cite{McMahon:2024} in the rotating frame of the crystal have been demonstrated.